fortio/terminal/README.md

   -i	Arguments are now images files to show, no FPS test (hit any key to continue) -image string
-    	Image file to display in monochrome in the background instead of the default one -nobox
+    	Image file to display in monochrome in the background instead of the default one -n number of frames
+    	Start immediately an FPS test with the specified number of frames (default is interactive) -nobox
     	Don't draw the box around the image, make the image full screen instead of 1 pixel less on all sides -truecolor